 What to Do Instead

 Live your life.
 Even if you have to force it at first.
 Go to the gym.
 See friends.
 Start a new hobby.
-Post about it.
-Not for them, but for you.
+Post about it — not for them, but for you.
 Rebuilding your own life is the single most attractive thing you can do.
-It’s the only path that guarantees you’ll be happy, whether they come back or not.
+It’s also the only path that guarantees you’ll be happy whether they come back or not.

 Mistake #5: Ignoring the Real Reason for the Breakup

-You promise to “change everything” and “do whatever it takes” without actually understanding what went wrong.
+You promise to “change everything” and “do whatever it takes” — without actually understanding what went wrong.
 Breakups rarely happen for one simple reason.
-Often, there are underlying issues—communication breakdowns, mismatched values, unresolved conflicts—that led to the final split.
+There are almost always underlying issues: communication breakdowns, mismatched values, unresolved conflicts, patterns that had been building for months.

 The Psychology Behind It

 It’s easier to look for a quick fix than to do the hard work of self-reflection.
 Admitting your own role in the breakup is painful.
-But without understanding the root cause, you’re just putting a bandage on a deep wound.
-Even if you did get back together, you’d be doomed to repeat the same patterns.
+But without understanding the root cause, you’re putting a bandage on a deep wound.
+Even if you did get back together, you’d be doomed to repeat the same patterns — and the second breakup is almost always worse than the first.

 What to Do Instead